chrismurrph/default-db-format/README.md

 `check` also has a one parameter varity that can be called without configuration (`check-config` above) - the HUD will let you know where assumptions have not been met.
 Example assumption - all top level keys be **namespaced** i.e. have a 'slash' in them.
+Note that with no configuration for `:by-id-kw` it will be defaulted to "by-id" anyway - hence superfluously set above.

 The call to the function we just wrote should be in your root component's render method: